-Vaginal laxity, vaginal prolapse, vaginal dryness & painful intercourse.
+Vaginal Rejuvenation to treat laxity, prolapse, dryness & painful intercourse

 Vagina Laxity & Prolapse

 - a feeling of heaviness around pelvis